rohitkhera/_q0/README.md

    ee 5b 44 70 e6 ab 52

 The sampler reads and concatenates bytes from each row in the above matrix based on the following seed vector { 5, 0, 2, 6, 4 }.
-The memory complexity for the sampler is O(p) and the data is read of the following input files of unequal length:
+The memory complexity for the sampler is O(p) and the data is read from the following input files of unequal length:

 KeyData_0.dat - containing 4 bytes
 KeyData_1.dat - containing 7 bytes